polychromatic-blackguardist/polychromatic-blackguardist.github.io/docs/extraw/haystack/index.md

 (Note that the time is gotten when the connection is open, and one connection is used -- the program `srand(time(NULL))`s when it starts, so you want to make sure your `srand`s are based on approximately the same time.)

-Given the name, I think the buffer overflow is the intended solution, but this is still a very cool one.
+Given the name, I think the buffer overflow is the intended solution, but this is still a very cool trick to get it.